calliope-project/ec_modules/docs/user_guide/modules.md

 ??? example "using `prefix:`"

-    `prefix:` enables you to avoid file name conflicts between modules by pre-pending all paths in the module with an additional folder.
+    `prefix:` enables you to avoid file name conflicts between modules by prepending all paths in the module with an additional folder.
     This also affects the paths in your configuration!
     In the [configuration example](#configuring-a-module) above, `"resources/shapes_spain.geojson"` will _also_ be affected!